Kal2721/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/LibraryProject/README.md

-First project using Django framework.w
+First project using Django framework.